frednunesjr/frednunesjr/README.md

 # Hello, my name is Fredson ✋
+I'm from Sao Paulo city (Brazil)

+Currently a JavaScript developer, but learning other languages, such as Java (type ins't a bad thing at all).\
+Looking for learn Python and Dart.

+Working at <a href='http://diamondlog.tec.br/'>Diamond Log</a>\
-Development student from São Paulo, Brazil – Studying at <a href='https://www.digitalhouse.com/br/'>Digital House</a>\
+Studying at <a href='https://www.digitalhouse.com/br/'>Digital House</a>\
 Focusing on Full Stack Web Development\

 <!--## What I learning/knowing